Course Code: CUAO-351

 Rafting

 On the river, each day is spent learning to navigate various obstacles and how to anticipate the forces of the current from upstream.
 You and your companions will work to become a team, coordinating your spacing and paddle strokes.
-You will have an opportunity to be the captain of your crew and put to use what you’ve learned as you maneuver your raft through Class II-III rapids.
+You will have an opportunity to be the captain of your crew and put to use what you’ve learned as you maneuver your raft through Class 2-4 rapids.
 Interspersed between the rapids are flat-water sections where there is a current, but no whitewater.
 At times, you will take advantage of this calm water to hone your skills and enjoy the view.
 Time in a raft is ideal for getting to know each other and forming boat pride, laughing your way downriver as you relax into river life.
 Afternoons can bring strong up-canyon winds, which create a challenge as you dig in to reach the camping destination.
 Rafting connects you to the river: the oasis of flora and fauna (including humans!) that rely on the river to survive in the desert.
 The soaring canyons complement the roar of whitewater, as well as the silences that can only be found in such remote beauty.

 Photo: Curtis Huey |📍Núu-agha-tʉvʉ-pʉ̱ (Ute), Diné, and Pueblos lands